vinczebalazs/iconly/README.md

 ## Installation:

-1. Download the `Iconly` executable and save it somewhere on your hard drive.
+1. Download the `iconly` executable and save it somewhere on your hard drive.
 2. Create a smylink to the binary.
 `sudo ln -s PATH_TO_ICONLY_EXECUTABLE /usr/local/bin`